dialoguemd/covid-19/src/regions/ca/info/ca-ab/clinics.md

 Testing will tell you whether you have COVID-19 at the time of your test, even if you are not showing symptoms.Testing will not tell you whether you have previously had COVID-19.
 It will also not tell you whether or not you have any immunity to COVID-19.

+If your test result indicates that you do not have COVID-19, you must still practice physical distancing.

 [Source: Government of Alberta](https://www.albertahealthservices.ca/)